 2.3.2 Exemption from Higher Degree by Research Supervisor Training

 Requests for exemption should be forwarded to the Dean of Graduate Research for consideration and determination.

 2.3.3 Exemption from the Managing Work-Integrated Learning Workshop (WIL) Program

 Requests for exemptions should be forwarded to the Pro Vice Chancellor (Learning & Teaching Innovation),Centre for Innovation in Learning and Teaching for consideration and determination.

 The staff member and supervisor will be advised in writing of the exemption, if any, to be granted.

 3. OTHER INDUCTION AND TRAINING PROGRAMS FOR ACADEMIC STAFF

 3.1 Academic Orientation Program

-In addition to the above mandatory induction programs, all new academic staff are expected to attend the Academic Orientation Program also conducted by the Centre for University Teaching.
+In addition to the above mandatory induction programs, all new academic staff are expected to attend the Academic Orientation Program , also conducted by the Centre for Innovation in Learning and Teaching.

-3.2 Other training requirements - such as Supervisor, and Occupational Health and Safety training etc., as referred to in the contract of employment – are outside the scope of these guidelines.
-However, where other training requirements have been specified, staff and their supervisors should discuss and include these in the training plan referred to in 3.1 of the Mandatory Induction Guidelines document.
+3.2 Other training requirements - such as Supervisor, and Work Health and Safety training etc., as referred to in the contract of employment – are outside the scope of these guidelines.
+However, where other training requirements have been specified, staff and their supervisors should discuss and include these in the training plan referred to in 2.1.